peterparker399/App-Installer-Linux/README.md

-# Daily Essentials Software Installer
+# Daily Essentials Software Installer by KK

 This is a Bash script that automates the installation of important daily use software collection on Ubuntu-based systems.
 The script will download and install the following software: